Your Wills and Probate Specialists

 Our expert team can provide valuable assistance.

-Applying for the grant, collecting and distributing the assets: Probate (Uncontested) This again depends on the complexity of the matter.
-For a straight forward matter without any complexity, our minimum charge is £2000 Plus VAT* of £400.00.
+This again depends on the complexity of the matter.
+For a straight forward matter without any complexity, our usual charge is between £2,000-£5,000 Plus VAT.*

-The exact cost will depend on the individual circumstances of the matter.
+*The exact cost will depend on the individual circumstances of the matter.
 For example, if there is one beneficiary and no property, costs will be at the lower end of the range.
 If there are multiple beneficiaries, a property and multiple bank accounts, costs will be at the higher end.
-We will handle the full process for you.
-This quote is for estates where:

 • There is a valid will